Event Portal Sample Data for Apache Kafka

 Customers can request up to five additional hostnames per messaging service using either the PubSub+ Cloud Console or the REST API.

-For more information about this feature, see Configuring Hostnames for Event Broker Services.
+For more information about this feature, see Configuring Custom Hostnames for an Event Broker Service.

 Further Securing PubSub+ Event Broker Services

 By default, only secure connectivity (HTTPS) is enabled for management ports for both enterprise and developer services.
 This ensures the security of the event broker services.
-Refer to Configuring Client Port Connections for more information.
+Refer to Configuring Client and Management Ports for more information.

 Using LDAP to Authenticate Clients in Mission Control